elheim/elheim/README.md

 ## 🚀 About me:

-- ⭐️ I'm aspiring Java developer, self studying on my own.
+- ⭐️ I'm aspiring Software Engineer, self studying on my own.
 Looking for some projects to work on.

 - 🔭 I’m currently working on my resume and looking for new opportunities
-- 🌱 I’m currently learning Algorithms and Data Strutctures, Maven, JUnit
+- 🌱 I’m currently learning Algorithms and Data Structures, JS
-- 🤔 I’m looking for help with Spring framework (Boot + Core + MVC)
+- ✅ My stack: Java SE, C++, HTML/CSS
+- ⚙️ Frameworks: Spring (Core, MVC, Data, Boot)
+- 🗂 DB: MySQL, PostgreSQL
 - 📫 How to reach me: kamil.minnullin@gmail.com

 ## Languages and Tools: